rohit12crj/Study-Notes/AWS/EC2_EBS_EFS_FSX/notes.md

 - used for shared files storage
 - Give 5 use cases where EFS can be used
 - Explain how will u create mount points and attach to 2 different ec2 in 2 different regions
+- If u have 2 ecs tasks in 2 different regions & they share an efs drive . explain how mount points are created & attached dynamically .
+Also explain EFS encryption in-transit & in-rest

 ---